The Fenwick Human Osteology Laboratory

 The excavation of a disused Society of Friends burial ground (c.1711-1857 AD) by Pre-Construct Archaeology Ltd. revealed 244 individual graves and 24 charnel features in North Shields.
 There were 236 skeletons recovered and several hundred disarticulated human bones.
 An initial assessment of the site has been completed by James Langthorne, with 58.6% of the burials being adult, and the majority of the adults being in the middle or older age ranges.
 Of the non-adult skeletons, a large proportion of the individuals had an age of 5 years or less.
 There were 50 females or possible females and 45 males or possible male skeletons.
 A full report will be produced in the near future.

-All the above samples are available for use by bona fide researchers external to Durham University Department of Archaeology.
-For informal enquiries, please contact Professor Charlotte Roberts; all applications for access must complete the Access Form and return to Professor Roberts for consideration, and all researchers must adhere to the Laboratory Guidelines issued to them on their visit.
+All the above skeletal remains are available for use by bona fide researchers external to Durham University’s Department of Archaeology.
+For informal enquiries, please contact Dr Tina Jakob and Dr Anwen Caffell; all applications for access must complete the Access Form and return to Dr Jakob and Dr Caffell for consideration, and all researchers must adhere